-As of December 31, 2016, our net debt to enterprise value approximated 33.8% (assuming conversion of all common OP units, Series A-1 preferred OP units, Series A-4 preferred OP units, and Series C preferred OP units to shares of common stock).
+As of December 31, 2016, our net debt to enterprise value approximated 33.8% (assuming conversion of all common OP units, Series A-1 preferred OP units, Series A-3 preferred OP units, Series A-4 preferred OP units, and Series C preferred OP units to shares of common stock).
 Our debt has a weighted average maturity of approximately 8.5 years and a weighted average interest rate of 4.5%.